Things You Must Know About Caring for the Cremation Diamond Jewelry

 Items needed: surface sanitizer/ multipurpose antibacterial cleaner, a bowl, a clean toothbrush, and a clean piece of cloth

 Yes, baking soda is not just for making bread or baking cakes.
 You can also use it to clean your diamond jewelry if you don't feel like scrubbing.
-When you mix sodium bicarbonate(baking soda) in ordinary water, it causes a chemical reaction that produces fizzles and bubbles, which can clean the dirt on your jewelry.
-Place your diamond jewelry in a bowl of water, make sure the water is covering the jewelry then add the baking soda.
+Mixing sodium bicarbonate(baking soda) in ordinary water causes a chemical reaction that produces fizzles and bubbles, which can clean the dirt on your jewelry.
+Place your diamond jewelry in a water bowl, make sure the water covers the jewelry, then add the baking soda.
 Leave it for a few minutes before you remove it, and then wipe it dry with a clean cloth.

 Items needed: baking soda, a bowl of water, and a clean piece of cloth

 If you didn't know before, you now know what memorial diamonds are, the processes involved in making memorial diamonds, how to get a memorial diamond, and seven important tips for cleaning and maintaining your memorial diamonds, if you have been taking proper care of your memorial diamond jewelry, keep it up and if you have not been taking care of your memorial diamond jewelry, start now!